Luka3K/AliyunTIANCHI/README.md

 25/09/2020
 Finally, I submitted my first outcome based on the tutorial using lgb model.
 Maybe the result is not good enough, but I believe I will make progress in the future.
 The most important point is the tutorial has formed a function and the function returns the final result.
 So I counld't save the model using pickle or joblib (both are from sklearn library, see https://www.cnblogs.com/Allen-rg/p/9548539.html for more details).
 I think I also need to pay attention to this problem in the future.
 Maybe I should try to overwrite the function and make the function return the model as well.
+The score is not high (0.7256).
+The highest score so far is 0.7463, and the no.100 is 0.7296)(0:16 26/09/2020).
+And I think I still need to use more models, try different models like xgb and so on.
+I also need to try to adjust the parameters.
+Btw, I think maybe I should not use cross-validation during parameters adjustment to improve the efficiency and the speed.
+That's all for today.
+Still need to learn to use more models and adjust the parameters.
+And most importantly, review all that I've learnt.